 Install the side filter rack following the instructions provided with that accessory.
-If one or more filters are provided at another location in the return air system, attach the ductwork directly to the furnace side panel.
+If a filter is provided at another location in the return air system, the ductwork may be directly attached to the furnace side panel.

 Important: Some accessories such as electronic air cleaners and pleated media may require a larger side opening.
 Follow the instructions supplied with that accessory for side opening requirements.
-Do not cut the opening larger than the dimensions for the optional return air cutout shown in Figure 12.
+Do not cut the opening larger than the dimensions for the Optional Return Air Cutout shown in Figure 12.